401 Tecumseh Avenue E

 As a volunteer run not-for-profit, Tecumseh Community School relies on dedicated, talented people.

-Sandra Arner, the Community School Supervisor, makes sure everything runs smoothly.
-Our Custodian Paul is always ready to lend a hand.
 We have many talented programs instructors and coordinators, some of whom live in our neighbourhood and many of whom volunteer their time.

 This group, along with our friends and neighbours (ranging in age from four to eighty-five!) who participate in our programs, are the heart and soul of the Community School.
 Thank you!